rmkanda/tools/README.md

 - [Prisma Cloud 2.0](https://www.paloaltonetworks.com/prisma/cloud) 💰 - Cloud Native Security Platform (CNSP) - The Clouds of Today, Secured Against the Threats of Tomorrow
 - [Sysdig Platform](https://sysdig.com/secure-devops-platform/) 💰 - Ship cloud apps faster by embedding security, compliance, and performance into your DevOps workflow
 - [Panther](https://github.com/panther-labs/panther) - Panther is a platform for detecting threats with log data, improving cloud security posture, and conducting investigations.
+- [Fugue Compliance](https://www.fugue.co/cloud-infrastructure-compliance) 💰 - Demonstrate compliance to management and auditors at any time with dashboards, reports, and visualizations.

 ## Kubernetes